 It is a no-brainer to use the gold standard 1920 x 1080p resolution but in case you might want to squeeze in a little bit more framerate, then it is highly advised that you run the game at a lower resolution.
 It will decrease the image quality, but you will surely face a boost in performance so it is up to you if you want to tweak it to your liking or not in Callisto Protocol.

 Brightness, HDR & Gamma

-Now that most of the basic settings are out of the way, we are now transitioning to the true graphical settings here, the first of which is the Lighting section as shown in the image above.
-This section contains the lighting effects such as the Volumetrics Quality as well as the Ray-tracing properties of the game if your GPU supports it.
+Now that most of the basic settings are out of the way, we are transitioning to the true graphical settings here, the first of which is the Lighting section, as shown in the image above.
+This section contains the lighting effects, such as the Volumetrics Quality, as well as the Ray-tracing properties of the game if your GPU supports it.
 The settings included here can drastically impact the performance and stability of the game in a few ways.

 Lighting Quality – Standard

 The Lighting Quality setting will determine the overall quality of the dispersed lighting rays around the environment and on the characters themselves.
 Unless you’re running a beefy Graphics Card such as the RTX 3060Ti or better, it is advised that you keep this at the bare minimum of the standard option.
 Anything higher will drastically tank performance, and our main focus here, for now, is to provide the optimal optimization for you.